 How your body prepares to breastfeed:

-- In the first trimester, breast tissue begins multiplying to support milk production for the ability to breastfeed.
-Tender-feeling breasts are the first physical signs you will notice when this begins to happen.
+- In the first trimester, breast tissue begins multiplying to support milk production.
+You may notice that your breasts are tender when this happens.

-- As the second trimester of your pregnancy begins, the breasts have begun to develop milk ducts and glands that make it possible to produce colostrum.
-You may experience some of this milk leaking out at times, but don’t be alarmed.
-This is just another sign that your body is making the right changes to prepare to nourish your baby.
+- As the second trimester of your pregnancy begins, your breasts begin to develop milk ducts and glands that make it possible to produce colostrum.
+You may experience some milk leaking out at times, but don’t be alarmed.
+This is just another sign that your body is making the right changes to prepare to nourish your baby!

 - When your baby begins to breastfeed, the suckling motion triggers your brain to release oxytocin.
 This hormone stimulates your milk flow.